afogl001/pkf_trackpoint-qt/README.md

 Qt application for configuring a TrackPoint

 ## Description
-This program will allows you to change the speed, sensitivity, and press_to_select settings the TrackPoint on ThinkPads running GNU/Linux ***(See "Limitations" below)***.
+This program will allows you to change the speed, sensitivity, and press_to_select settings of the TrackPoint on ThinkPads running GNU/Linux ***(See "Limitations" below)*** .

 ## Usage
 ### Modes